-Asbestos Is Everywhere.
-Which is why it’s important to be proactive.
+Asbestos is everywhere, so it’s important to be proactive.

 Whether you are planning on renovating an older building or demolishing a structure to make way for something new, it is important to consider the presence of asbestos.

 An asbestos building inspection (sometimes called a survey) involves taking samples of building materials and having them analyzed for asbestos fibers.
 Any material that contains greater than 1% asbestos fibers is considered to be an Asbestos Containing Material (ACM).
 These materials must be carefully handled following appropriate regulations to ensure that building occupants are not exposed.
 ETC offers the following types of building surveys:

 - Residential Home Inspection

 Facility owners and operators are also required to ensure that employees or occupants of their buildings are not exposed to unsafe levels of airborne asbestos.
 Allowable fiber levels as defined by the regulatory agencies and various standards exist for different facilities.
 Some types of possible asbestos air monitoring include: